5 Reasons Why I Like the Eroscillator More Than the Hitachi Magic Wand

 Also facts: it’s rumbly, it’s targeted, it can be subtle or powerful, and it features a unique back-and-forth oscillation that you can’t find in other vibrators.
 It rubs rather than rattling against.

 There’s so much I love about the Eroscillator.
-It makes my other vibrators feel buzzy in comparison, including, yes, most wands.
+It makes my other vibrators feel irritating in comparison, including, yes, many wands.
 You might be wondering what I have against the Magic Wand and whether my dislike is just because it’s popular, so I’ll go into that first.

 1 The Magic Wand numbs me out temporarily

 Hitachi Magic Wand Original is very hit-and-miss for me.
 Either I insta-come, or I quickly start going numb for the rest of the session (no long-term desensitization, though) and it takes forever to orgasm.
 Even if I turn it up.
 Especially if I turn it up!
 By the time I’ve managed an orgasm, I’ve already trudged through the itchy irritation from the wand’s buzziness and just straight up can’t feel anything afterward.

 There’s no reason for that when there are smaller and quieter vibrators that provide the right type of power for me.
 Wands might have more power in absolute terms, but in the Magic Wand’s case, that’s because of their sheer speed; the power isn’t deep or targeted.

 There’s nothing wrong with disliking the

 Hitachi Magic Wand.
 Full stop.
 Despite the praise I’ve heard about the Hitachi Magic Wand being “The Cadillac of Vibrators” and able to make anyone orgasm, I’m not alone.
 Even Dangerous Lilly, a sex-blogging veteran with almost polar opposite preferences, agrees with me in her review of the Magic Wand Original:

 Orgasms with the Magic Wand are finicky with me.
 It’s either a record-breaking 1:47 seconds the-crowd-is-cheering sort of thing, or it’s just too much and my clit won’t break and submit to it.